Image showing Lokalise translating apps into different languages

 Part II: Managing translations

-Now your application is set up and you know the basics of localization process on iOS, so let’s see what’s the fuzz is all about.
-Imagine thousands of keys across tens of language files, making sure all are in sync, are translated and proofread.
+Now your application is set up and you know the basics of the localization process on iOS, so let’s see what the fuss is all about.
+Imagine thousands of keys across tens of language files, making sure all are in sync, translated, and proofread.
 Pretty scary, huh?
-We’ve built Lokalise to help you avoid all the chaos!
+Lokalise will help you avoid all the chaos!

 Step 1: Create a project in Lokalise